LunarWatcher/jade/README.md

 [^1]: Calibre is used to deal with cover image generation due to its wide format support.
 The only other viable alternatives is to write it from scratch, or use a headless browser with the same renderer used for the website, to render it to png, which has 500M-1G worth of overhead.
 Optimally, writing it from scratch in a separate non-browser library would be beneficial (and reusable elsewhere while potentially being more performant), but this would be a massive undertaking that I do not feel like getting into unless there's other people who can provide additional resources with writing it.
 Until this exceedingly unlikely event happens, calibre is used to simplify the process.
 [^2]: In C++ in particular, it seems to be easier to find parsers than it is to find writers.
 Avoiding writes means significantly less implementation complexity.
+[^3]: If you don't want SSL, this must be removed from `/etc/nginx/conf.d/jade.conf` after the fact.
+Other changes to nginx must be made manually in this file as well, for example if you don't want `ebooks.your-domain`